kosl/ihipp-examples/docs/week4.md

 - MPI + OpenMP
 - MPI + MPI-3 shared memory

 MPI+OpenMP is usually a better approach for non uniform memory architectures and also in cases where we have the many sockets, i.e., cache coherent non-uniform memory.
 It can be optimised in such a way that we utilize just a smaller amount of MPI threads and the rest are OpenMP.
 As usual, the pre-requisite is that libraries must be thread safe for C, which is not that complicated because C itself utilizes a lot of internal variables that are allocated near by the compute, so the stack or the nearby heap.
-In the previous week we have been introduced to MPI and we have seen that MPI has a lot of different message passing routines.
+In the previous Chapter we have been introduced to MPI and we have seen that MPI has a lot of different message passing routines.
 So the approach of MPI is to provide all means of communicating from simple to extended ways.
 The OpenMP or rather the threading model for it was introduced with MPI-2 so that we can use some threading within the MPI-2.
 From that library, we are usually using OpenMPI, but there are also some other vendor specific MPI libraries, especially if you buy from prominent vendors.
 There are tuned MPI libraries that work best on the cluster that you buy, meaning that it takes into account the topology, the latencies and all architectural differences within the MPI library itself.

 So there are three libraries in C that we can initially query